mrchrisadams/sonniesedge-website/content/talks/dear-developer.md

 <blockquote>“It’s not okay to block old browsers, but it’s a waste of time to support them 100%”</blockquote>

-<p>Too riht Chris!
+<p>Too right, Chris!
 Because you might think that what I’ve been suggesting is that we support all browsers 100% the same, not matter what.
 Even IE6!
 <p>No no no, nothing is further from the truth.
 I’m lazy, just like every dev.
 I'm not going to waste time trying to make things look the same in Firefox or Chrome as a browser that even the manufacturer has left to die in the woods.

 <p>No, the trick here is to choose a cut-off point.
 Especially if you are a large organisation.
 And the place I work - [Springer Nature](http://springernature.com) - is very fucking large.